Underground Railroad Project: Anti-Slavery

 While the Vermont Legislature routinely passed resolutions against slavery and while there were many local anti-slavery societies, that did not mean that Vermont was free from prejudice against blacks.
 Frederick Douglass tells of his African-American friend Daniel O'Connell's experiences while on a lecture tour in Vermont:

 Once when O'Connell was "traveling to Vermont, and having arrived at a stage[coach], they took in five new passengers.
 It being dark at the time, they did not know the colour of his [O'Connell's] skin, and he was treated with all manner of respect.
 In fact he could not help thinking at the time that he would be a great man if perpetual darkness would only take the place of day.
-Scarcely however had the light gilded the green mountains of Vermont than he saw one of the chaps in the coach take a sly peep at him, and whisper to another "Egad after all 'tis a nigger."
+Scarcely however had the light gilded the green mountains of Vermont than he saw one of the chaps in the coach take a sly peep at him, and whisper to another "Egad after all 'tis a n*****."
 He had black looks for the remainder of the way, and disrespect."
+(Frederick Douglass at an anti-slavery meeting at City Court House, Cork, Ireland, on October 14, 1845, as reported in "Interesting Narrative of Fugitive Slave," Southern Reporter and Cork Commercial Courier, October 16, 1845.)

 Objections to the Anti-Slavery Movement